Merkel open to bigger EU budget, bonds to finance post-crisis recovery

 EU leaders are to discuss the heated topic of jointly issued debt at a videoconference on Thursday.
 The idea around which a compromise may emerge involves the European Commission borrowing on the market against the security of the long-term EU budget and leveraging the money to achieve a bigger effect.
 Asked if she backed proposals to help fellow EU countries hardest hit by the pandemic such as Italy and Spain via the EU budget and the issuance of EU bonds, Merkel said an EU treaty article already allowed such action and that it was used to finance a European short-time work scheme.

-"I can imagine such instruments further down the line," Merkel told a news conference, adding: "More generally I would like to say that Germany not only wants to act in solidarity but that it will act in solidarity."
+"I can imagine such instruments further down the line," Merkel told a news conference in Berlin, adding: "More generally I would like to say that Germany not only wants to act in solidarity, but that it will act in solidarity."
 Merkel insisted that this act of solidarity would have to happen within the rules of existing European treaties, but repeated her mantra that Germany's well-being depended on the well-being of its European partners.

 "Of course it must be kept in mind that all countries, all member states of the European Union got into this situation through no fault on their own.
 This is a pandemic," Merkel said.
 So this crisis was not a result of national failures in fiscal policy or other homegrown decisions, the conservative leader of Europe's biggest and most affluent economy added.